 - Athletic Prefect: Assists the Athletic Director in promoting and running athletic events, as well as updating statistical information and records on the athletic website.

-- Culinary Services Prefect: the person who organizes the common experience of breaking bread together; organizes maitre d’ staff that supervise student’s at the microwave ovens and during lunch table clean-up.
+- Hospitality Prefect: the person who organizes the common experience of breaking bread together; organizes maitre d’ staff that supervise student’s at the microwave ovens and during lunch table clean-up.

 - Fine Arts Prefect: assists the Fine Arts director in promoting and running fine arts events such as concerts, theater productions, music performances, and art shows.